The Robert W. Deutsch Foundation has a rich history of supporting innovation. These values are kept alive in today's mission.

 lauren@rwdfoundation.org

 With a drive for shaping a thriving and equitable Baltimore, Lauren Kelly-Washington brings 10+ years of community development leadership and a variety of professional experiences to the Deutsch Foundation.
-She serves as the chief operating officer and is responsible for leading the Foundation's operations team.
+She serves as the Chief Operating Officer and is responsible for leading the Foundation's operations team.
 Lauren is the founder and teaching artist of BLiS Moves™, an organization serving diverse populations in wellness and arts-based education.
-She is the immediate past president of the Greenmount West Community Association and currently chairs the The Central Baltimore Partnership Steering Committee.
+She is the immediate past president of the Greenmount West Community Association and currently chairs The Central Baltimore Partnership Steering Committee.
 Lauren holds a BA in Ethnic Studies from the University of Texas at Austin and a variety of professional certifications.

 TERRELL WILLIAMS